QTimort/Epitech-Dump-2017/README.md

 - You're done!

 # Other
-root login: root
+root login: root</br>
-root password: toor
+root password: toor</br>

-Dont forget to read the readme.txt on the VM Desktop!
+Dont forget to read the readme.txt on the VM Desktop!</br>